Skip to main content

 Governed side effects (pre-act gating)

-• or, on enforced veto: action_candidate → governance → terminate (no act)
+• enforce veto (governance_pause_on_veto=False): action_candidate → governance → terminate (no act)

 import noesis as ns